 If you aren’t yet part of the I Love Quilting Forever Facebook Group, then you will need to join the community HERE before you can access any of the content listed above.

-It’s time to take out your quilting materials and relive the memories!
 Start searching for your memory-rich fabrics and recreate these easy memory quilt ideas.